tjoskar/ng-lazyload-image/README.md

     imports: [
       BrowserModule,
       LazyLoadImageModule.forRoot({
-        preset: intersectionObserverPreset // <-- tell LazyLoadImage that you want to use IntersectionObserver })
+        preset: scrollPreset // <-- tell LazyLoadImage that you want to use scrollPreset })
     ],
     bootstrap: [ AppComponent ]